-- The relative risk-exposure (or incidence rates) between males and females; - The relative risk-exposure by age of person at time of exposure; - The exposure to asbestos in Australia; - The statistical distribution of the latency period from average exposure separately for direct claims and cross claims, and by age of claimant, together with the underlying parameters (the mean and the standard deviation) of the latency model.
+- The current Australian population by year of birth / current age and gender; - Standard mortality rates by age and gender.
+This is used to project the population by year of birth / age at each future year; - The relative risk-exposure (or incidence rates) between males and females; - The relative risk-exposure by age of person at time of exposure; - The exposure to asbestos in Australia; - The statistical distribution of the latency period from average exposure separately for direct claims and cross claims, and by age of claimant, together with the underlying parameters (the mean and the standard deviation) of the latency model.